Kong/docs.konghq.com/app/mesh/1.3.x/features/vault.md

 {% endnavtab %}
 {% endnavtabs %}

-## Multizone
+## Multizone and Vault

-In the multizone environment, the `Mesh` configuration is propagated from Global to the Zone control planes.
-Certificates for data plane proxies are issued on the Zone control planes, therefore we need to have connectivity from each Zone control plane to Vault using the same address.
+In a multizone environment, the global control plane provides the `Mesh` to the zone control planes.
+However, you must make sure that each zone control plane communicates with Vault over the same address.
+This is because certificates for data plane proxies are issued from the zone control plane, not from the global control plane.

-Additionally, when applying configuration with a new Vault backend, Kong Mesh executes connection validation by issuing a test certificate.
+You must also make sure the global control plane communicates with Vault.
+When a new Vault backend is configured, Kong Mesh validates the connection by issuing a test certificate.
+In a multizone environment, validation is performed on the global control plane.
-In the mutlizone mode, this validation is done on the Global control plane, therefore we also need to have connectivity between the Global control plane and Vault.